scchess/Qualimap/doc/faq.rst

 **Q**: *How to increase maximum Java heap memory size?*

-**A**: Open the Qualimap launching script in any text editor.
-Find the following lines:

-    java_options="-Xms32m -Xmx1G -XX:MaxPermSize=1024m"

-Set the -Xmx parameter as desired parameter.
+**A**: The Qualimap launching script allows to set desired memory size using special command line argument :samp:`--java-mem-size`.
+Here are some usage examples:

+    :samp:`qualimap --java-mem-size=1200M`

+    :samp:`qualimap bamqc -bam very_large_alignment.bam --java-mem-size=4G`

+Note that there should be **no whitespace** between argument and its value.

+Alternatively one can change default memory size parameter  by modifying the following line in the launching script:

+    JAVA_MEM_DEFAULT_SIZE="1200M"

-Also you can override this parameter by setting environment variable $JAVA_OPTS.
+Also one can override this parameter by setting environment variable $JAVA_OPTS.

 |